-Kamala Harris is one lady whose biography is full of firsts: she is the first Black woman to be elected district attorney in California history, the first woman to be California's attorney general, first Indian American senator, and now, the first Black woman and first Asian American to be picked as a vice presidential running mate on a major-party ticket.
-Just recently, Joe Biden announced that he had picked Kamala as his running mate, believing that she is the person he needs in his White House bid, and judging from her impressive biography, Biden may have made the right choice.
+Kamala Harris is one lady whose biography is full of firsts: she is the first Black woman to be elected district attorney in California history, the first woman to be California's attorney general, first Indian American senator, and now, the first Black woman and first Asian American US vice-president.
+Joe Biden picked Kamala as his running mate, believing that she is the person he needed in his White House bid, and judging from her impressive biography, Biden made the right choice.

 In March 2020, Democratic presidential candidate Joe Biden pledged to pick a woman as his running mate.
-While his rumoured shortlist included governors, members of congress and even mayors and state legislators, he faced pressure to pick a woman of colour like Kamala Harris.
+While his rumoured shortlist included governors, members of congress, and even mayors and state legislators, he faced pressure to pick a woman of colour like Harris.

-Fast forward to August 2020, and Biden has made a choice, and one that many all around the world agree with.
+Fast forward to August 2020, and Biden made a choice and one that many all around the world agree with.

 The announcement was celebrated by multitudes all over the world, and even Hollywood actor Priyanka Chopra took to her Twitter to express her elation, calling the moment "transformational".